Ask a Vet: Why Is My Dog’s Nose Dry and Cracked?

 The most common causes of nasal hyperkeratosis seen on dogs’ noses include keratinization disorders, autoimmune diseases, and hereditary nasal hyperkeratosis.
 Some of the breeds most affected by breed-related hyperkeratosis include the Labrador Retriever, English Bulldog, Cocker Spaniel, French Bulldog, Pug and Boston Terrier.

 Zinc-responsive dermatosis can occur in any breed but is most common in Siberian Huskies and Malamutes.
 Dogs suffering from this type of skin disease recover when they are given a higher level of zinc in their everyday nutrition.
-These dogs often have a crusty, dry nose and similar-looking pads on their paws.
+These dogs often have crusty, dry noses and similar-looking pads on their paws.

 Diagnosing the Cause of a Dry and Cracked Dog Nose